gbv/paia/paia.md

   : MAY be sent to provide an [access token] Accept-Language
-  : MAY be sent to indicate preferred languages of textual response fields
+  : MAY be sent to indicate preferred languages of textual response fields Content-Type
+  : SHOULD be sent for HTTP POST with value `application/json` or
+    for PAIA core and `application/x-www-form-urlencoded` for PAIA auth.

 A OPTIONS preflight request for Cross-Origin Resource Sharing (CORS) MUST include the cross-origin request headers: